joshcampbell191/openfpga-cores-inventory/README.md

     repository: openfpga-asteroids
 ```

-`username` is the core author's GitHub username.
-It can be found after the first `/` in the core's URL (e.g. `https://github.com/ericlewis/openfpga-asteroids` -> `ericlewis`)
+- `username` is the core author's GitHub username.
+It can be found after the first `/` in the core's URL (e.g. `https://github.com/ericlewis/openfpga-asteroids` -> `ericlewis`).
-The `display_name` is used in the `Name` column of the [cores table](https://joshcampbell191.github.io/openfpga-cores-inventory/analogue-pocket.html).
+- `display_name` is used in the `Name` column of the [cores table](https://joshcampbell191.github.io/openfpga-cores-inventory/analogue-pocket.html).
 A good value for this is usually the name used at the top of the core's `README.md` file.
-`repository` is the core's GitHub repository name.
+- `repository` is the core's GitHub repository name.
 It can be found after the last `/` in the core's URL (e.g. `https://github.com/ericlewis/openfpga-asteroids` -> `openfpga-asteroids`).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.